myzlab/k-search-v2-docs/docs/select-statement/clauses/select/introduction.md

 The KRaw functionality allows adding any content to the SQL statement without any validation or parameterization.
 We can do it through the `raw` method.

-- `raw(String content)`: Receive the content you want to add without validations and without parameterization.
+- `raw(String content, Object... args)`: Receive the content you want to add without validations and without parameterization.
+If additional arguments are supplied by parameter (args), these will be considered within the same content through the [String.format](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Formatter.html) method call, in this sense, all the rules indicated by the [String.format](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Formatter.html) method must be followed.

 The text added each time the `raw` method is executed will be considered as a single column in the SQL statement.